 Your Azure subscription used for the deployment will incur consumption charges on the services used in this solution, approximately $1.15/hour for the default VM.

-Please ensure that you stop your VM instance when not actively using the solution.
-Running the VM will incur higher costs.
+Ensure that you stop your VM instance when not actively using the solution.
+If you run the VM, you will incur higher costs.